apache/skywalking/docs/en/api/metrics-query-expression.md

 According to the type of the metric, the `ExpressionResultType` of the expression will be `SORTED_LIST` or `RECORD_LIST`.

 ## Relabel Operation
-Relabel Operation takes an expression and replace the label values to new label values on its results.
+Relabel Operation takes an expression and replaces the label values with new label values on its results.

 Expression:
 ```text
 relabel(Expression, _='<new_label_value_1>,...')
 ```

-`_` is the new label valuess of the metric after the label is relabeled, the order of the new label values should be the same as the order of the label values in the input expression result.
+`_` is the new label values of the metric after the label is relabeled, the order of the new label values should be the same as the order of the label values in the input expression result.

 For example:
 If we want to query the `service_percentile` metric with the label values `0,1,2,3,4`, and rename the label values to `P50,P75,P90,P95,P99`, we can use the following expression: